India summons US diplomat over Kejriwal comments – DW – 03/27/2024

 India summons US diplomat over Kejriwal commentsMarch 27, 2024

+It came two days after US officials said they were closely following the situation and encouraged a "fair, transparent and timely legal process" in the case.

-Local broadcasters showed the senior US diplomat Gloria Berbena entering the Foreign Ministry on Wednesday.
+On Wednesday, Indian broadcasters showed the senior US diplomat, Gloria Berbena, entering the Foreign Ministry.

 "India's legal processes are based on an independent judiciary which is committed to objective and timely outcomes.
 Casting aspersions on that is unwarranted," the Foreign Ministry said.